-When you work in a client's file, request that the client create a username specific for you and assign that username the External Accountant type as shown in Figure 16.15.
-Benefits and controls available when working in a client's file as the External Accountant user type include:
+When you work in a client's file, request that the client create a username specific for you and assign that username the External Accountant type, as shown in Figure 16.15.
+Benefits and controls available when working in a client's file as the External Accountant user type include the following:

-- Ability to separate the changes you make in the data file from the changes your client makes. - Option to use the Client Data Review feature efficiently.
+- The capability to separate the changes you make in the data file from the changes your client makes - The option to use the Client Data Review feature efficiently.
 For more information, see "Client Data Review," p.
-601. - Access all areas of QuickBooks except creating new users or viewing sensitive customer credit card numbers.
+659. - Access to all areas of QuickBooks, except creating new users or viewing sensitive customer credit card numbers.